anroots/inspire/README.md

 Dependencies
 -------------

-* The default configuration assumes /var/www/kohana/3.2/ folder to exist, system and modules folders should be present.
+* Kohana 3.2: The default configuration assumes _/var/www/kohana/3.2/_ folder to exist, _system_ and _modules_ folders should be present.
 * Dependency: Kohana Commoneer module: https://github.com/anroots/kohana-commoneer

 Development
 ===========

 Created by Ando Roots for Improgrupp Jaa! (http://jaa.ee).
 Feel free to fork it, contributions (pull requests) and ideas are always welcome.

 Licence
 =======